Matt-A-Bennett/vim-surround-funk/README.md

 [below](#turn-off-automatic-creation-of-normal-mode-mappings).

 ```
-dsf: Delete surrounding function call
+dsf : Delete surrounding function call

-dsF: Like 'dsf', but the function name is delimited by any character not in
+dsF : Like 'dsf', but the function name is delimited by any character not in
       'g:surround_funk_legal_func_name_chars' (see below)

-csf: Like 'dsf' but start instert mode where the opening parenthesis of the
+csf : Like 'dsf' but start insert mode where the opening parenthesis of the
       changed function used to be

-csF: Like 'csf', but the function name is delimited by any character not in
+csF : Like 'csf', but the function name is delimited by any character not in
       'g:surround_funk_legal_func_name_chars' (see below)

-ysf: Yank surrounding function call
+ysf : Yank surrounding function call

-ysF: Like 'ysf', but the function name is delimited by any character not in
+ysF : Like 'ysf', but the function name is delimited by any character not in
       'g:surround_funk_legal_func_name_chars' (see below)
 ```

 ### Text objects